 Mahashivaratri is the night when Shiva is said to have performed the Tandava Nritya, or the dance of primordial creation, preservation, and destruction.
 According to believers, this saved the world from destruction.

-The planetary positions on this night are such that there is a powerful natural upsurge of energy in the human system.
-It is believed that staying awake all night at this holy event is hugely beneficial for one’s physical and spiritual well-being.
+The planetary positions on this night are such that the human system has a powerful natural upsurge of energy.
+Staying awake all night at this holy event is believed to be hugely beneficial for one’s physical and spiritual well-being.
 Devotees across the nation visit the temples of Lord Shiva, practice fasting, and chant ritual mantras all night.

 As reported by some sources, the prayer timings for all four Prahars for the year 2023 are as follows:

 - Maha Shivratri Nishita Kaal Puja – 9 March 2024 from 12:07 AM to 12:56 AM